Yogesh0502/Performance_Parameters/README.md

 This Repository will contain the functions that will help you in Evaluating yout model's perfromance.

 1. My First file is
 "Performance Parameter for Binary Classification"

-This include three functions
+This include three functions:

 Function1: get_best_threshold_using_ROC(y_test,y_pred_prob)
            which is used to get best threshold value for your Binary Classification model using ROC Curve.